Benefits of boredom: why being bored is good for your brain

 Focus and attention is finite

-Removing distraction and stimulation from work or social media gives your brain the time it needs to relax and rest - which turns out to be incredibly effective at increasing creativity and problem solving skills.
-In one study, giving participants a boring task before asking them to come up with product ideas resulted in more creative solutions than the control group.
+Creative thinking Removing distraction and stimulation from work or social media gives your brain the time it needs to relax and rest - which turns out to be incredibly effective at increasing creativity and problem solving skills.
+One study revealed that individuals who embrace boredom exhibit higher levels of creative thinking and problem-solving abilities.
+This is because when we're bored, our brains engage in spontaneous thinking, leading to innovative ideas and solutions.

 Manoush Zomorodi Ted Talk on how boredom can spark creativity and new ideas